Binaryxx/Binaryxx.github.io/professional-projects.md

 ### SQL
 **Iris Data Set EDA**
-Created a matrix scatterplot to provide an overall overview of the iris data set and any relationship between its features and the species it belongs to.
-A dashboard is also made for each feature to provide a more detailed summary of the distribution of species per feature.
-The original scatterplots which compared 2 different features and the resulting species is also included for the most detailed view of the data.
+* Established a matrix scatterplot to provide an overall overview of the iris data set and any relationship between its features and the species it belongs to.
+* Made separate dashboards for each feature to provide a more detailed summary of the distribution of species per feature.
+- The original scatterplots, which compared 2 different features and the resulting species, are also included for a detailed view of the data.

-*TIP: View on Tableau Public or Fullscreen at the bottom of the visualization for a compelte view since the dimensions for the embedded links are set for browsing purposes.*
+*TIP: View on Tableau Public or Fullscreen at the bottom of the visualization for a complete view since the dimensions for the embedded links are set for browsing purposes.*

 __*Multivariate Analysis of the Iris Data Set*__
 <iframe allowfullscreen width=800 height=600 src ="https://public.tableau.com/views/MultivariateAnalysisoftheIrisDataSet/MainDash?:showAppBanner=false&:showVizHome=no&:embed=true&:origin=viz_share_link&:device=desktop"></iframe><br>